No Fees Unless We Win (206) 919-3215

 Any action or behavior, such as growling or aggressive barking, may give the courts reason to rule that the owner should have known about its potential for violence.
 If another reasonable and prudent person would have known about the dog’s viciousness, the courts will rule that the pet owner was negligent in not preventing an attack.
 It is illegal for a pet owner or harborer to let a dog with vicious tendencies run at large in Seattle.

 In most states, Washington included, dog bites fall under an area of personal injury law known as “strict liability.”
 Strict liability means that people can be held accountable for the actions of their pets, even if they didn’t intend for anything to happen.
 In Washington, victims of animal attacks or dog bites are free to pursue compensation for their injuries, even if the pet’s owner didn’t know the animal was dangerous.
+For more information, contact a personal injury lawyer in Washington today.

 To prove your dog bite claim, you must provide evidence proving: